Having raised chickens since childhood, finding the best ways to tend to them is a rewarding and sometimes challenging hobby of mine.

 A common misconception is that building a good chicken house in your backyard or garden takes several weeks and is difficult to do.
 In all honesty, this couldn't be further from the truth!

-Equipped with some basic hand tools and a good set of plans, you can easily construct a great looking chicken coop in a couple of afternoons.
-A successful coop will provide protection from the elements and predators and will be accessible and easy to clean.
+Equipped with some basic hand tools and a good set of plans, you can easily construct a great-looking chicken coop in a couple of afternoons.
+A successful coop will provide protection from the elements and predators, and it will be accessible and easy to clean.

 Locating a decent set of easy plans can get complicated.
 This article aims to provide a number of useful tips for building your own chicken coop, along with some helpful husbandry advice.

 If you are considering building a scaled-down hen house, you may be able to get away with making use of recycled timber as a substitute.

 Asking around for scrap items of wood may be one method to track down some materials to work with, but keep in mind that there is a greater chance you will need to pull a few nails and could find yourself having a chicken coop that's not exactly uniform in appearance.
 Should you be truly searching for the absolute most economical method, then it is probably something that you'll want to think about and take into account.